TonyPhipps/SIEM/Incident-Response-Plan.md

 ## Coordination & Correspondence

-Incident Responders will often need to communicate with outside parties regarding an incident, and should do so whenever appropriate, such as contacting law enforcement, ISPs, vendors, other incident response teams, and seeking external expertise.
+Incident Responders will often need to communicate with outside parties regarding an incident, and shall do so whenever appropriate, such as contacting law enforcement, ISPs, vendors, other incident response teams, and seeking external expertise.
 The Incident Response Team shall maintain contacts with the public affairs office, legal department, and various persons in management.

 All email correspondence related to incidents shall include a carbon-copy (CC) to the Incident Response Team email inbox.
 Emails containing sensitive information must have all recipients verified for authorized access and must be encrypted.
 Using an external, encrypting file sharing service is acceptable.